Posts

 More on Barkley's SRD Book . . .

 Though it kills me to say so, since Prof. Barkley must have worked extremely hard on this book, this monograph is getting to be a train wreck.
 Combined with the highly questionable assertions, the chapters themselves are loose and unfocused.
 They usually begin via a comparison with some great modernist work (Proust, Hemingway, Joyce, etc), which I actually like.
-But then the tone seems to be, "Donaldson is talking on these same things, and he's doing it better."
+But then the tone seems to be, "Donaldson is taking on these same things, and he's doing it better."
 Barkley continually brings in references to popular and high culture, as well as current political events, trying to situate SRD in the "modern" (i.e., late 20th- and 21st-century context), but the discussions grow increasingly shallow.
 Really, there's only so much "timeless truths" types of commentary that one can stand.
 Worse, I found myself unable to find very many quotable or paraphrase-able ideas from any of her chapters.
-Anyway, I took a little look-see through the bibliography.** I
+Anyway, I took a little look-see through the bibliography.** It

 Ouch -- just got the book on SRD

-Michael D. C. Drout, my all-time favorite Tolkien scholar, once made a remark in one of his essays that a common reason articles get from Tolkien Studies is that they simply treat Tolkien as too perfect and infallible.
+Michael D. C. Drout, my all-time favorite Tolkien scholar, once made a remark in one of his essays that a common reason articles get rejected from Tolkien Studies is that they simply treat Tolkien as too perfect and infallible.
 That's something which makes a lot of sense to me -- the collateral damage of studying a major author is that you now know all the mean/rotten things that can be said about him or her.
 (I once took a class from a Hemingway scholar who told us not to worry about offending him if we hated Hemingway, since the prof had already heard it all and could probably even help us out with mean things we hadn't even thought of yet.)
-Well, I think Christine Barkley's Stephen R. Donaldson and the Modern Epic Vision might be running afoul of some of those same problems of excessive praise Got the book this afternoon -- just 1/10th of the way through, and the book's still in the "Rah, rah, greatest author of all time" mode.
-Even worse, her clear passion for SRD
+Well, I think Christine Barkley's Stephen R. Donaldson and the Modern Epic Vision might be running afoul of some of those same problems of excessive praise.
+Got the book this afternoon -- just 1/10th of the way through, and the book's still in the "Rah, rah, greatest author of all time" mode.
+Even worse, her clear passi

 The Snarkiest Style Sheet I've Ever Read